 Make sure you need all the cards you're carrying around in your wallet, such as debit and credit cards.
 If not, shred and discard some of them, and cancel the accounts.

-Make a list of all the credit cards you've got, along with phone numbers to call if lost of stolen.
+Make a wallet inventory, which contains a list of contents of your wallet, along with information necessary to freeze, cancel, and or replace the items in your wallet if it is lost or stolen.
 You may have already done this as part of Week #9's Challenge, about organizing contact information.

 Finally, deal with all those little scraps of paper.
 Throw away trash, expired coupons, old grocery and to do lists, etc. In addition, look at your receipts, and make sure to file them as suggested in Week #12, about organizing receipts.